WTIC (AM): NBC affiliation

-WTIC's original studios were in the Travelers Insurance Building at 26 Grove Street in Hartford.
-Grove Street was later renamed Bob Steele Street in honor of longtime WTIC personality Bob Steele, who spent 66 years on WTIC, most of them as the morning drive time host.
-He joined the station in 1936.
-At one point, nearly a third of all radios in the Hartford area were tuned to Steele's wake up show.
-Even after retiring from weekday mornings in 1991, he continued hosting Saturday mornings until his death in 2002 at age 91.

-In 1940, WTIC began experimenting with FM radio, putting W1XSO on 43.2 MHz on the air.
+In 1940, WTIC began experimenting with FM radio, putting W1XSO on the air on 43.2 MHz.
 It later became 96.5 WTIC-FM, mostly simulcasting the AM station in its early years.
-In 1957, a television station was added, WTIC-TV on channel 3 (now WFSB).
+In 1957, a television station was added, WTIC-TV on channel 3.
 As network programming moved from radio to television in the 1950s, WTIC-AM-FM switched to a full service, middle of the road format of popular music, talk, news and sports.
 In the 1960s, WTIC-FM started playing blocks of classical music in the afternoon and evening, eventually ending its simulcast of 1080 WTIC.
 By the early 1970s, WTIC became more of an adult contemporary full service format, with talk shows in the evening.

-Changes in ownership
+In the late 1960s, with declining night time listenership, WTIC management decided that there was a market for long-form shows that could be packaged and sold to sponsors.
+Two of those shows were The Golden Age of Radio and A One Night Stand with the Big Bands.
+They were broadcast monthly through the mid 1970s.

+Ownership changes

 In 1973, Travelers Insurance announced it would divest its broadcasting properties.
-Channel 3 was sold to Post-Newsweek Stations (now the Graham Media Group) in 1974, switching its call sign to WFSB.
+WTIC-TV channel 3 was sold to Post-Newsweek Stations (now the Graham Media Group) in 1974, switching its call sign to WFSB.
 WTIC-AM-FM were sold to a group of its managers, doing business as the "Ten-Eighty Corporation".
 Also in the 1980s, some more talk shows were added to WTIC's line up.
 In the 1990s, as fewer listeners tuned to AM radio for music, WTIC added more talk programming, eventually eliminating the music shows.

-In 1991, Bob Steele decided to retire from hosting weekday mornings.
-Tom McCarthy had already begun doing the early part of the morning shift and took over the entire 5:30 to 10 a.m. time slot.
 In 1998, CBS Radio acquired WTIC-AM-FM.
-The acquisition ended WTIC's 70-year affiliation with NBC Radio; since then it has aired CBS Radio News updates.
-Its former television sister had been Connecticut's CBS affiliate since 1958.
+The acquisition ended WTIC's 70-year affiliation with NBC Radio.
+Since then, it has aired CBS Radio News updates.
+Its former television sister station, WFSB, had been Connecticut's CBS affiliate since 1958.

 Schedule shake-up

 In December 2008, the station made several programming changes.
 Former WTNH-TV anchor Diane Smith was dropped from the morning show she hosted with Ray Dunaway.
 Smith later joined the University of New Haven journalism department.
 "Sound Off Connecticut" hosted by conservative Jim Vicevich had an hour added to his show.
 The station continued to carry Rush Limbaugh at noon, but the afternoon drive personality, vocal liberal Colin McEnroe, was dismissed and his time slot replaced with a three-hour local and national news roundup.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the February 17.
+The merger was approved on November 9, 2017, and was consummated on November 17.